alreylz/alreylz/README.md

-- 👋 Hi, I’m @alreylz (Alejandro Rey)
+- 👋 Hi, I’m Alejandro Rey (@alreylz on the web) I am a BsC. and MsC. in Computer Science based in Madrid, Spain.
-- 👀 I’m interested in HCI in Immersive Environments (VR/AR/MR).
+- 👀 I’m interested in HCI in Immersive Environments (VR/AR/MR) and most of my work has been on research and solo development.
 - 🌱 I’m currently a PhD student in Computer Science at uc3m (Madrid), working with Unity and studying the impact of multisensory feedback in Immersive Analytics applications.
-I will be looking for a job from October 2024, so feel free to contact me.
 - 💞️ I’m looking to collaborate on VR development and/or HCI Research on the same topic.
+I am actively looking for a job to start from October 2024, so feel free to contact me for job opportunities.
-- 📫 How to reach me alejandro.rey@uc3m.es | alreylop@gmail.com
+- 📫 How to reach me alreylop@gmail.com (main) | alejandro.rey@uc3m.es

 <!---
 coredamnwork/coredamnwork is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.